 Your new employee is probably keen to get started on the job.
-Therefore, you should offer as much help as possible in regards to taking care of practicalities and paperwork.
-The sooner your new employee is settled, the sooner he or she will be able to focus on the job.
+Therefore, you should offer as much help as possible before and when he or she arrives, especially in regards to taking care of formalities and paperwork.

 Your foreign employee may need help with e.g. obtaining a Registration Certificate, registering for a Civil Registration number (CPR), acquiring a health insurance card, and registering with the Danish tax authorities.
-Do what you can to inform your employee and make sure you know what needs to be taken care of when your employee is moving to Denmark.
+Do what you can to inform your employee and make sure you know what needs to be dealt with when your employee is moving to Denmark.

-If your foreign employee needs a residence and work permit, in most cases you, as the employer, must also complete relevant sections of the application form.
+If your foreign employee needs a residence and work permit, in most cases you, as the employer, must also filling relevant sections of the application form.

 Finding a place to live

-When your new employee is moving to Denmark the practicalities can be taken care of by a relocation partner.
-The solution can include everything from handling paperwork, finding a place to live and moving, to finding schools and childcare for the accompanying family.
+When your new employee is moving to Denmark, it can be a good idea to get help from a relocation partner.
+The services can include everything from handling paperwork, finding a place to live and moving, to finding schools and childcare for the accompanying family.

 Childcare, schools and education

-If the candidate you would like to employ is bringing children to Denmark, your experience and knowledge can most certainly make a difference.
+If your new employee is bringing children to Denmark, your experience and knowledge can most certainly make a difference.
 You can help with everything from how the Danish educational system is constructed, to which kinds of institutions and schools your employee can choose from, and all the way to when and where registrations need to be made.
 Make sure to share knowledge with your new employee.